JuanPabloDiaz/freeForGeeks/README.md

 - [Free APIs](https://free-apis.github.io)<!-- https://free-apis.com/#/ --> is `collection of free APIs` derived from [Public APIs](https://github.com/public-apis/public-apis) ⭐ [286k stars](https://github.com/public-apis/public-apis) ⭐ [196k stars](https://github.com/Free-APIs/Free-APIs.github.io)
 - [Rapid api](https://rapidapi.com) is the world’s Largest API Hub Millions of developers find and connect to thousands of APIs, API Development using fun challenges (with solutions!) and interactive examples.
 - [OpenWeb Ninja](https://www.openwebninja.com) - Extremely comprehensive real-time SERP and public data APIs: Google Search, Shopping, Jobs, Images, Lens, News, Google Maps Businesses / Places, Reviews, Photos, Website Emails and Social Contacts Scraper, Amazon, Yelp and more.
 All APIs include a free tier with 100 to 200 free monthly requests.
-- [NASA (multiple APIs)](https://api.nasa.gov) is a collection of free API for `space`.
-The API provides access to images, videos, asteroids, and more.
 - [Apislist](https://apislist.com) is a collection of free APIs.
 Curated Playground for the Best Public Web APIs!

 #### **Entertainment <span class="tab-badge">New!</span>**